MinutesToMidnight/Introduction-to-Embedded-Systems/README.md

 ### Pulse Width Modulation

-You will see how controlling the ration of on time to off time (pulse width modulation or PWM) lets you create a sort of Digital to Analog converter (DAC).
+You will see how controlling the ratio of on time to off time (pulse width modulation or PWM) lets you create a sort of Digital to Analog converter (DAC).
 Pulse Width Modulation, or PWM, is a technique for getting analog results with digital means.
 Digital control is used to create a square wave, a signal switched between on and off.
-This on-off pattern can simulate voltages in between full on (5 Volts) and off (0 Volts) by changing the portion of the time the signal spends on versus the time that the signal spends off.
-The duration of "on time" is called the pulse width.
+This on-off pattern can simulate voltages in between full on (5 Volts) and off (0 Volts) The duration of "on time" is called the pulse width.
 To get varying analog values, you change, or modulate, that pulse width.
-If you repeat this on-off pattern fast enough with an LED for example, the result is as if the signal is a steady voltage between 0 and 5v controlling the brightness of the LED.
+If you repeat this on-off pattern fast enough with an LED, the result is as if the signal is a steady voltage between 0 and 5v controlling the brightness of the LED.
 Source: <https://www.arduino.cc/en/Tutorial/PWM> Use the serial plotter to view the waveform.

 SEE HOW ADDING A CAPACITOR ACROSS THE PWM OUTPUT AND GND VARIES THE WAVEFORM